 The industrial revolution didn’t happen everywhere at the same time, but it did have the same effect everywhere: massively rising [productivity] per person.

-I tend to agree with him.
 Rather than being frustrated that we aren’t offered WiFi on every flight we take, isn’t it unbelievable that we get WiFi anywhere?
 Or that we can be hurled through the sky in a chair on a plane and safely arrive at our destination?

 Economic growth in the West over the past two hundred years makes this possible.
 But how do we get this economic growth?
 How should we feel about the quest for income, which provides us with material comforts like cell phones, refrigeration, and computer technology?